techidaily/site-os-tips/source/_posts/when-and-how-to-deactivate-apples-find-my-iphone-feature-insights-and-instructions.md

 ![Toggle Find My iPhone on or off](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2023/08/find_my_iphone_on.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vFQCEZiYA08?si=xjIu5IAy77RlHWii" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Enter your password and confirm that you want to remove the device from Find My iPhone.
 Once you’re done, the iPhone will no longer be trackable over the Find My network, nor will it be locked to your Apple ID.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlYIdWQc-jw?si=ZQ5809CbQGEar0vg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ###  Turn Off Find My From a Computer